-Meghan Markle’s dress choices – A political statement23 May 2018
+Meghan Markle’s dress choices – A political statement

 As we all recover from last weekend’s wedding fever, our feeds continue to be covered in images turned memes from what might have been the most anticipated royal wedding to date.
 From ’what will she wear?’ to ‘her father isn’t coming’ to a complete breakdown of what the new Duchess of Sussex, Meghan Markle had been up to; her family, her background, and her previous martial history, the list goes on and on.
 I think it’s fair to say, when she finally walked down the aisle, a sigh of relief covered the world.

 We can all agree on the fact that this wedding was not just another royal wedding, but a nod to the future, to feminism and to women all over the world.
 But first, let’s talk about the dress, shall we?
 Both actually, but let’s start with the first one – a Givenchy story by Clare Waight Keller.

 When the wedding was announced, the guessing game of “who will dress her” started; Burberry?
 Alexander McQueen?
 Vivienne Westwood?
 All great designers and all British, of course.
 But the fact that she chose the first ever female designer for a French fashion house meant something.
 Was it a nod to feminism?
 Probably.

 But it was more than a nod to feminism, it was a recreated (or maybe inspired) piece of history – a couture gown originally created by Hubert de Givenchy himself, worn by no other than Audrey Hepburn in 1964, and it was as classic then as it is now.